aiidateam/AEP/README.md

 The purpose is to publicly discuss new features & design choices in the AiiDA ecosystem and to document the decision making process.

+Accepted AEPs can be easily browsed and read on the [online documentation](https://aep.readthedocs.io/) or directly on this repository through the index below.

 ## Index of AEPs

 | Number | Status           | Title                                                                                                  |